 The strategy serves as a blueprint for what hopefully becomes official EU policies on cycling.
 The finished strategy will be handed over to the EU Commissioner for Transport, Violeta Bulc, at the Velo City Conference in June 2017.

-Category: Cycling, Cycling Embassy of Denmark, Danish cycling culture, Danish Cycling Know How, Health, Infrastructure, Intermodality, International, Newsletter, Planning, Policy, Politics, Safety, The Embassy, Tourism and Leisure
+Category: Cycling, Cycling Embassy of Denmark, Danish cycling culture, Danish Cycling Know How, Health, Infrastructure, Intermodality, International, Newsletter, Newsletters in English, Planning, Policy, Politics, Safety, The Embassy, Tourism and Leisure